salmanalayyubi034/project1-sql-data-warehouse/README.md

 ---

-# Modern Sales Data Warehouse
+# Building the Data Warehouse (Data Engineering)

-## Description
+## Objective
-This repository contains a data engineering project that builds a modern data warehouse using Microsoft SQL Server.
+To develop a modern data warehouse using Microsoft SQL Server as a centralized repository for sales data.

-## Scope
+## Specifications
+- Data Sources
+  Sales data is imported from two systems: ERP and CRM, provided in CSV format.

-- Data ingestion from ERP and CRM systems (CSV format)
+- Data Quality
+  Data cleansing and resolution of data quality issues are performed before analysis.

-- Data quality improvement and cleansing
+- Data Integration
-- Integration into a single analytical data model
+  Data from multiple sources is combined into a single, user-friendly data model optimized for analytical queries.

-- Focus on the most recent data only
-- Clear and structured data model documentation
+- Scope
+  The warehouse focuses only on the latest available dataset.

+- Documentation
+  Clear documentation of the data model is provided to support business stakeholders and analytics teams.